PPP LAWS

 For the Sustainable Development Goals and PPPs

-resilient infrastructure, and a range of other objectives across the economic, social, and environmental spheres.
-The SDGs are ambitious—they will require a step change in the level of both public and private investment in all countries.
+World leaders gathered at the International Conference on Sustainable Development Financing for Development in 2015 and adopted the 17 Sustainable Development Goals (SDGs) and related 169 targets.
+The 2030 Agenda for Sustainable Development and the Addis Ababa Action Agenda on Financing for Development (FfD) provide the framework for the SDGs.
+They are intended to galvanize policymakers across the world through concrete targets for the 2015-30 period focusing on poverty reduction, food security, human health and education, climate change mitigation, the construction of resilient infrastructure, and a range of other objectives across the economic, social, and environmental spheres.
+The SDGs are ambitious-they will require a significant change in the level of both public and private investment in all countries.
 Creative solutions are needed to mobilize private sector investment and innovation and blend commercial financing with public funding.
 The IISD blog on infrastructure’s role in the SDGs highlights that infrastructure is both an explicit and implicit component of the SDGs’ goals and targets.
 Hence, the SDGs may be useful in articulating and rallying support for infrastructure development policy.
-Goal 9: ‘Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation’ is particularly relevant.
-The Addis Ababa Action Agenda emphasizes in paragraph 44 the role of PPPs in support of the 2030 Agenda.
+Goal 9: “Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation” is particularly relevant.
+The Addis Ababa Action Agenda emphasizes in paragraph 44 the role of PPPs in supporting the 2030 Agenda.
 Moreover, the SDGs may help clarify the goals, targets, and indicators around which a country will frame its development priorities, including the delivery of public services through PPPs.
 Governments can use the SDGs as a framework to foster an enabling environment for infrastructure investment and set important targets to trigger changes in project selection and design.
-To meet the SDGs, infrastructure investments must be prioritized based on their environmental, social and economic sustainability.
-The private sector needs to be incentivized in finding cost-efficient solutions to solve sustainable development challenges.
-Involving the private sector can help not only to increase the stock of infrastructure assets but also strengthen their resilience, create more sustainable solutions and improve access to infrastructure services.
+To meet the SDGs, infrastructure investments must be prioritized based on their environmental, social, and economic sustainability.
+The private sector needs to be incentivized to find cost-efficient solutions to solve sustainable development challenges.
+Involving the private sector can help increase not only the stock of infrastructure assets but also strengthen their resilience, create more sustainable solutions and improve access to infrastructure services.
 Incorporating sustainability considerations

 China PPP Law